How To Clean Your Gadgets

 - If yours come with removable ear tips, remove them and wipe them with soap water

 - Slowly wipe down the outside of the earphones with damp cloth and soap water.
-Be sure not to let any water to enter the earphone
+Be sure to prevent any bit of water from entering the earphone

 - Wipe your cable as well to thoroughly clean it